OpenNMT/OpenNMT/docs/training/retraining.md

 ## Updating the vocabularies
 * `-update_vocab <string>` (accepted: `none`, `replace`, `merge`; default: `none`)

 It is possible that we restart the training with a new dataset such as dynamic dataset, we could have different vocabularies in dynamic dataset and the pre-trained model.
 Instead of re-initializing the whole network, the pre-trained states of the common words in the new/previous dictionaries can be kept with option `-update_vocab`.
+This option is disabled by default and the update of word features isn't supported for instant.
 `replace` mode will only keep the common words.
 For non-common words, the old ones will be deleted and the new onse will be initialized.
 `merge` mode will keep the state of all the old words.
 The new words will be initialized.